exonum/exonum-doc/src/architecture/transactions.md

     If a transaction is valid, it’s expected to be committed in a matter of seconds.

-> Promise about event-based subscription that could replace polling?

 ### 3. Verification

 After a transaction is received by a full node, it is looked up